ymushkevych/Southridge-Stock-Exchange/Getting Started/SETUP.md

 _Refer to the images in the Getting Started Folder for a visual representation of how each tab should roughly look_

+# A note on listing stocks

+1. Make sure that stocks always appear in the same order across all sheets.
+If in one sheet, 'stock A' is on the first possible row, and 'stock B' is on the second possible row, they will always be in that order.
+2. When determining tickers, make them 3-5 characters long (I prefer 4), and make them understandable.
+Tickers should be easy to remember as they are a shorthand for writing stocks, and if an investor has to look up what a ticker means every time, it'd just be easier to copy-paste the actual name of the stock.

 # Setting up the SSE

 1. Make a Google Sheet and designate it as your main exchange sheet.